PBRjr/obsidian-eberron-notes/Campaign Notes/Brainstorms/Dreamlily Den.md

 ## Plot
 - turned over furniture, left behind belongings, general signs of leaving in a hurry.
 - Note on desk in back: *"We have a mole.
 Red Cloak Battalion raid today.
-Kill the Filth, burn the house with Sharn's finest in it.
+Kill the Filth, burn the Den.
 Meet at O's Whip.
-Take the prisoner with you."*
+Take the artificer with you.
+Halak's orders."*
 - [[Godlings, Demigods, and Other Mythical Creatures]] is on the desk from his capture
 - flashing crystal wrapped with a magical conduit on desk next to note.
 Wires lead to various structures in the warehouse
 	- Bomb timer: bomb flashes faster and increases in pitch as it gets closer to detonating.